 Although the enterprise landscape changes rapidly, people stay at the core of data protection.
 The human element is involved in 82% of data breaches, according to Verizon's Data Breach Investigations Report.
 From phishing and stolen credentials to human error, your employees and other insiders represent your highest risk.

-Threat actors will continue finding creative ways to steal and monetize your data.
+Threat actors will continue finding creative ways to steal and monetise your data.
 Protecting data in a people-centric threat environment requires people-centric data governance controls.
 Creating a strong people-centric framework for your data governance program will better prepare you for whatever challenges come next—and in a better position to protect your most valuable currency.

 Visit the CISO Hub today and check back regularly for new updates.
 Also, feel free to look at our online resources for CISOs on our Trust site to learn more about how we handle data and make commitments to privacy and other regulations.